michaelmonetized/Sonny-s-Shining/NOVEL.md

 And then, with a sound like wet ripping, the cable sliced through him entirely.

-Harry Pollard fell in sections.
+Harry fell in sections.
 Perfect discs of meat and bone, each one a cross-section of human anatomy, stacked like fresh steaks on the platform.

 Sonny stepped over the remains and headed for the back door.